ESIPFed/science-on-schema.org/guides/Experimental.md

 <div id='References'/>

 ### Variables that contain references
 For variables with values that are references to data objects stored elsewhere, use the qudt:ReferenceDataType (http://qudt.org/schema/qudt/ReferenceDatatype).
-Ideally the referece should use a scheme (like http URI) that can be dereferenced to obtain the value.
+Ideally the reference should use a scheme (like http URI) that can be dereferenced to obtain the value.
 <pre>
     {"@type": "PropertyValue",
      "name": "Link to rock description",